Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: On the transformation of CQAC queries to Datalog and CQ queries. The tree-like structure of the containment entailent for CQASI1 containing query

 The query $Q_2$ is contained in the query $Q_1$.
 To verify this, notice that there are $6$ containment mappings from $Q_1$ to $Q_2$.
 These mappings are given as follows: $\mu_1:$ $(X,Y,Z)\rightarrow(X,Y,Z)$, $\mu_2:$ $(X,Y,Z)\rightarrow(U_1,U_2,X)$, $\mu_3:$ $(X,Y,Z)\rightarrow(V_1,V_2,Y)$, $\mu_4:$ $(X,Y,Z)\rightarrow(Z,Z_1,Z_2)$, $\mu_5:$ $(X,Y,Z)\rightarrow(U_1',U_2',U_1)$, and $\mu_6:$ $(X,Y,Z)\rightarrow(V_1',V_2',V_1)$.
 After replacing the variables as specified by the containment mappings, the query entailment is $\beta\Rightarrow\beta_1\vee\beta_2\vee\beta_3\vee\beta_4\vee\beta_5\vee\beta_6$, where:

-We now refer to Figure~\ref{fig:intuition-bodyq2} to offer some intuition about and visualization on Proposition \ref{trick-pro} using the above queries.
+We now refer to Figure~\ref{fig:intuition-bodyq2} for visualization regarding Proposition \ref{trick-pro} using the above queries.
 The circles in the figure represent the mappings $\mu_1, \dots, \mu_6$, and the dots are the variables of $Q_2$.
 Notice now the intersections between the circles.
 Proposition \ref{trick-pro} refers to these intersections, such as the one between $\mu_3$ and $\mu_6$ (or, the one between $\mu_2$ and $\mu_5$).

 The AC $V_1\geq 6$ ($V_1$ is included in the intersection between $\mu_3$ and $\mu_6$) is the one that is not implied by $\beta$, as stated in the case (ii) of the Proposition \ref{trick-pro}.
 In particular, it is easy to verify that the following are true: